geraldmc/bioinformatics_prompts/README.md

 # Bioinformatics Prompts

-A package for generating and using bioinformatics-specific prompts with Anthropic's Claude AI.
+A Python package for generating and using bioinformatics-specific prompts with Anthropic's Claude AI.

 ## Overview

 This package provides a structured framework for creating, validating, and utilizing domain-specific prompts for bioinformatics research.
-It helps researchers generate more focused and effective interactions with Large Language Models like Claude.
+It helps researchers generate more focused and effective interactions with Large Language Models like Claude by providing context-rich templates with key concepts, tools, file formats, and examples relevant to specific bioinformatics subfields.

-The package includes:
+The package follows the OPTIMAL model (Optimization of Prompts Through Iterative Mentoring and Assessment with an LLM chatbot) described in the paper "Empowering beginners in bioinformatics with ChatGPT" by Shue et al.

+## Features

-- Template structures for different bioinformatics research_areas
+- Structured templates for different bioinformatics research areas
 - Few-shot examples to guide LLM responses
 - Validation utilities to ensure prompt quality
-- Integration with Anthropic's API for seamless interactions
+- Seamless integration with Anthropic's Claude API
+- Interactive conversation mode
+- Template selection interface
+- JSON serialization for easy template sharing

 ## Project Structure